NoraYUuu/tp/docs/UserGuide.md

 You can view all the details of a specified student or class in the information page.

 #### 3.2.1 Viewing a student: `student` | `vs`

+Usage scenario:
+* You want to obtain all the details of a particular student.

 Format: `student INDEX`

 Example: